ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 This class also stores a copy of the parameter values used to initialize the calculator, allowing the user to revert to the initial state.

+This class also contains methods for choosing applicable instruments based on the user input parameters, and for validating the user input parameters against the allowed ranges for each instrument.
+The calculator will use the first applicable instrument for calculations, and if there are no applicable instruments, it will proceed with the Default instrument.
+The calculator will be accessing the instrument classes and their methods through this class.

 .. _atlast-sc-data-module:
 data
 ++++